sunface/rust-by-practice/en/src/variables.md

 ```

 ### Destructuring assignments
-Introducing in Rust 1.59: You can now use tuple, slice, and struct patterns as the left-hand side of an assignment.
+Introduced in Rust 1.59: You can now use tuple, slice, and struct patterns as the left-hand side of an assignment.

 9. 🌟🌟